-If you look closely at Tom Cruise’s smile, you’ll notice his front teeth are off-centered as well.
+If you look closely at a photo of Tom Cruise’s smile, you’ll notice his front teeth are off-centered as well.
 I don’t know if that’s because his cosmetic dentist failed, Mr. Cruise wanted it that way, or his teeth shifted after his case was done.
 Any of those is possible.

 Though Mr. Cruise has done quite well with his crooked smile, it doesn’t mean you have to keep yours.
 There is a chance another cosmetic dentist could put some pressure on your dentist to make this right.
 My suggestion is you see an expert cosmetic dentist (I’ll tell you how to find one momentarily) and have him look at your porcelain veneers.
 If he sees what you’re seeing, he could talk to your dentist.
 Sometimes a dentist is more likely to listen to a peer because they don’t want to look bad.
 You can choose whether or not to give him another chance to re-do the porcelain veneers or to just get a refund and see another dentist.